 High dose chemotherapy destroys cancer cells, but also damages the stem cells that make blood cells in the bone marrow.
 So if you need high dose treatment you need a way of replacing the stem cells that have been destroyed.
 This is called having a stem cell or bone marrow transplant.
-They are sometimes called bone marrow rescue or stem cell rescue or intensive treatments.
+They are sometimes called a bone marrow or stem cell rescue.

 Depending on your situation, you might have a transplant using your own stem cells (an autologous transplant).
 Or using stem cells from another person (an allogeneic transplant).